ksyeung/CTF_Writeups/KC7_AzureCrest.md

 ---

-Given the query results in question 10, we know Roy downloaded 'New_Healthcare_Protocols.docm'.
-We also have his email from the query results in question 1: roy_trenneman@azurecresthospital.med.
+Given the query results in question 10, we know Roy launched the malicious document 'New_Healthcare_Protocols.docm'.
+We also have his email from the query results in question 1: 'roy_trenneman@azurecresthospital.med'.
 Given this information, let's query the Emails table:

 ```
 Email